aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/creating.md

 }
 ```

-You may want to use `def apply(props: js.UndefOr[Props] = js.undefined) = ...`
+You can use `def apply(props: js.UndefOr[Props] = js.undefined) = ...`
 to make it easier to call the function component without arguments.

-To use these function-based components, they must be converted to a
+The components must be converted to a
+ReactElement for rendering.

-ReactElement.
-For SFC1, you can use `yourFunctionComponent(arg)` to convert the
+For SFC1, you can use `Component2(arg)` to convert the
-SFC to a react element and rely on an implicit conversion.
+SFC to a react node.
+An implicit conversion takes a SFC0/SFC1
+and calls "createElement" for you.

 You can also
-automatically convert a tuple:
+automatically convert a tuple of the component and props:

 ```scala
 (component2, new Props {...})
 ```

-A nice benefit of using SFCs is that you can export them easily for use in the
+A nice benefit of using SFC and this approach is that you can easly export them
+for use in the
 js/ts side of your application assuming the parameter is js friendly.

 ## Stateful Components

 Since the API is based on hooks, just use the hooks `useState` or `useReducer`
-hooks.
+hooks inside your component.
+You can define your own hooks using standard
+scala functions, they do not have to be javascript functions.

 ## Attributes

-You can define your make function to take either a list of attributes or an
+A component's props can take either a list of attributes or an
 object that bundles the attributes together.
 You can choose how you want to
 define the make parameters.
-In scala if you define your non-native JS traits
+If you define your non-native JS traits
-(you cannot instantiate a trait annotated with @js.native), then you can create
+ with vars you can create
 them without having to use "override val" syntax:

 ```scala